 Choosing an elementary school for your child can be a daunting process.
 In the Bay Area, we have many choices, which is good and bad news.
 The good news is that there are many options and types of schools in both the public and private arenas.
 The bad news is that it takes a lot of time to research the options, many private schools are selective, and you don’t always get your first choice.

-Here are a few tips that will help you get started in the process and make a decision that will work for your child and family.
+Here are a few tips that will help you get started in the process and make a decision between public school vs. private school that will work for your child and family.

 Some public school districts have informational meetings in the fall.
 December is a good time to work on completing private school applications because most are due in early January.
 Registration for public schools begins in January and February.
 To register for kindergarten, you will have to show proof of residency in the district and your child’s birth certificate to verify age eligibility.